particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Monitor One I2C 2024-08-08

+In the I2C section of the [Monitor One datasheet](/reference/datasheets/tracker/monitor-one-datasheet/), Wire and Wire3 share the same I2C peripheral.
+It was previously reversed here, but correct in the Device OS firmware API reference.

 ### PM-DC input voltage 2024-08-08

 The [PM-DC power module](/hardware/power/pm-dc-datasheet/) input voltage range is 5 - 12 VDC (not 24).